-First Insight’s recent survey revealed more Millennials (71%) are searching in-store for deals than Baby Boomers (57%).
+First Insight’s report revealed more Millennials (71%) are searching in-store for deals than Baby Boomers (57%).
 And, a growing majority of Baby Boomers (65%) are searching online for the best price rather than in-store.

 These findings overturn an outdated assumption that digitally-native Millennials prefer searching online for deals while old-fashioned Boomers still prefer to go in-store.
 So what does this mean for retail categories like grocery where digital shopping hasn’t yet fully become mainstream?